awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configuration-for-profiling.md

 ------

-Where you configure the following parameters:
+The following provides brief descriptions of the parameters\.
-+ `profiler_config` parameter – Configure Debugger to collect system metrics and framework metrics from your training job and save into your secured S3 bucket URI or local machine\.
++ `profiler_config` – Configure Debugger to collect system metrics and framework metrics from your training job and save into your secured S3 bucket URI or local machine\.
+You can set how frequently or loosely collect the system metrics\.
 To learn how to configure the `profiler_config` parameter, see [Configure Debugger Monitoring Hardware System Resource Utilization](debugger-configure-system-monitoring.md) and [Configure Debugger Framework Profiling](debugger-configure-framework-profiling.md)\.
-+ `rules` parameter – Configure this parameter to enable Debugger built\-in rules that you want to run in parallel\.
-The rules automatically analyze your training job and find training issues\.
-The ProfilerReport rule saves the Debugger profiling reports in your secured S3 bucket\.
++ `rules` – Configure this parameter to activate SageMaker Debugger built\-in rules that you want to run in parallel\.
+Make sure that your training job has access to this S3 bucket\.
+The rules runs on processing containers and automatically analyze your training job to find computational and operational performance issues\.
+The [ProfilerReport](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html#profiler-report) rule is the most integrated rule that runs all built\-in profiling rules and saves the profiling results as a report into your secured S3 bucket\.
 To learn how to configure the `rules` parameter, see [Configure Debugger Built\-in Rules](use-debugger-built-in-rules.md)\.

 **Note**
 Debugger securely saves output data in subfolders of your default S3 bucket\.
 For example, the format of the default S3 bucket URI is `s3://sagemaker-<region>-<12digit_account_id>/<base-job-name>/<debugger-subfolders>/`\.
 There are three subfolders created by Debugger: `debug-output`, `profiler-output`, and `rule-output`\.
 You can also retrieve the default S3 bucket URIs using the [SageMaker estimator classmethods](debugger-estimator-classmethods.md)\.